 This week Rich and Puff were excited to chat with Nathalia Dos Santos about all things 17 Rooms, SDG goals, and BattleBots!

-Nathalia worked as a corporate lawyer for over 6 years before her transition into the development sector.
+Nathalia worked as a corporate lawyer for over 6 years before she transitioned into the development sector.
 She got a glimpse of the tech world in this role and was always curious about technology and innovation (which led her to a *bit* of an obsession with battle bots in the early noughts!).
 When she did her Master’s degree in Public Policy, she got a chance to think about technology from a public policy perspective and that is what led her to the innovation team at Rockefeller Foundation.

 Going from a career as a lawyer, into a career in tech didn’t come with as steep a learning curve as you’d think because at her first internship at an internet provider and one of her tasks was to be an expert witness for cloud computing.
 So she needed to explain what cloud computing was to judges in Brazil.
 This meant she needed to not only learn what cloud computing was but how to translate it in a way that everyone can grasp the concept and make an informed decision regarding it.